 Here’s how it breaks down:

 - 3% Cash Back at U.S. Supermarkets: American Express likes to use this term as a way to rule out purchases at superstores like Walmart and Target and warehouse membership clubs such as Costco and Sam’s Club.
 This bonus is limited to $6,000 in purchases per year.
 But still, 3% on groceries at your local supermarket is a nice win.
-If you want to double down on this cash back perk, you may want to consider paying the $95 annual fee for the Blue Cash Preferred Card: It offers 6% cash back at U.S. Supermarkets.
+If you want to double down on this cash back perk, you may want to consider paying the $95 annual fee for the Blue Cash Preferred Card (see rates and fees): It offers 6% cash back at U.S. Supermarkets.

 - 2% Cash Back at Gas Stations: This bonus category does not have a spending cap, but it does have some restrictions on where you purchase your gasoline.
 For instance, gas purchased at superstores (Walmart) and warehouse clubs (Sam’s Club and Costco) also are restricted from this promotion.
 Instead, Amex gives examples of gas stations such as Shell, Mobil and Exxon as acceptable for this promotion.

 - 2% Cash Back at “Select” Department Stores: This language is confusing, and clarification on which department stores qualify for the 2% are well-hidden on the American Express website.
 But, never fear— I found the list here.
 Some notable department store names included: Bealls, Belk, Bloomingdale’s, Bon Ton Stores, Boscov’s, Century 21 Department Stores, Dillard’s, J.C.
 Penney (JCP), Kohl’s, Macy’s, Neiman Marcus, Nordstrom, Saks Fifth Avenue, and Stein Mart.

 It is worth noting that American Express pays out cash back rewards in the form of “Reward Dollars,” which can be redeemed as statement credits.